mtyide/BETSoftware.Ecommerce/README.md

 Logging
 # Login Controller
 Notes:
-We can assume Api Key (Guid) will be used for authorization after successful authentication
+We can assume returned Api Key (Token) will be used for authorization after successful authentication
 In a real world, oAuth (JWT) can be used instead to authorize users
 The returned token is NOT saved or persisted for this assessment due to time constraints
 # Tech stack